SecurityHandbook/handbook/en/lnx/lnx.md

 <br><br><hr><br>

 ## Malware Protection:
-Configuration consisting of several layers (*&bdquo;layered config&ldquo;*) is considered best means of protection against malware – should one layer fail, another comes into play.
+Configuration consisting of several layers (*&bdquo;layered config&ldquo;*) is considered the best means of protection against malware – should one layer fail, another comes into play.
 The OS itself provides a certain level of malware protection which varies across distributions.
 However, not all security features are usually enabled and/or properly configured by default.

 <br>